The Fall (band): 2001–2017: later years

 In January 2005, the Fall were the subject of a BBC Four TV documentary, The Fall: The Wonderful and Frightening World of Mark E Smith.
 Their twenty-fifth studio album, entitled Fall Heads Roll, was issued on 3 October 2005.
 The guitarist, bassist, and drummer all left the group acrimoniously during the US summer 2006 tour after just four dates.
 In a US radio interview, Smith described their departures as "the best thing that ever happened" to the Fall, although it was some months before he confirmed that they would not be returning.

 Early in 2007 the Fall released the Reformation Post TLC album, recorded with the same lineup that salvaged the 2006 US tour.
-Yet another lineup released Imperial Wax Solvent, in 2008; this lineup would hold for the following three albums, and the core of Peter Greenway (guitar), David Spurr (bass), and Keiron Melling (drums) for the remainder of the band's existence.
+Yet another lineup was released in 2008 Imperial Wax Solvent.
+This lineup would hold for the following three albums, with the core of Peter Greenway (guitar), David Spurr (bass), and Keiron Melling (drums) for the remainder of the band's existence.
 In April 2009, the Fall signed with UK-based independent record label Domino Records.
 A new studio album, titled Your Future Our Clutter, was released on 26 April 2010 and followed in November 2011 by the album Ersatz GB.
 In March 2012, the band were chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival he curated in Minehead, England.
 The Fall released their twenty-ninth studio album, Re-Mit, in 2013.

 In 2014, former members Brix Smith Start, Steve Hanley and Paul Hanley formed a new group called Brix & the Extricated.
 In addition to new original material, the group also performs songs that the members had written or co-written during their tenure with the Fall.
 Smith Start and Steve Hanley also both released autobiographies covering their tenures with the Fall around this time frame; 2016's The Rise, the Fall & the Rise and 2014's The Big Midweek: Life Inside the Fall, respectively.

 The Fall's thirtieth album, Sub-Lingual Tablet, was released in 2015.
 This would be Elena Poulou's last album with the band: in a 2016 interview with Mojo Magazine, Smith announced that she had resigned; they would divorce that year.
 The Fall's 31st and final studio album, New Facts Emerge, was recorded as a four-piece and released in July 2017.
 Michael Clapham joined in May 2017 on keyboards, but never recorded with the band.
 Following Smith's death, Greenway, Spurr and Melling recruited singer and guitarist Sam Curran to form a new band, Imperial Wax.